JaeCholJeon/hub-ctrl/README.md

 Known Issues
 ============
 - No validation of command-line arguments
 - Some USB ports turn back on automatically after being turned off.

+TODO
+====
+- Add device description/type in port status lines.
+This is particularly useful in identifying chained hubs so you don't accidentally turn off an entire hub by powering off the port that it connects to.
+See above output of `lsusb -t` for an example - turning off bus 1 port 3 dev 4 will kill the 7-port hub.